Sandwich, Kent: History

-Sandwich later gained significantly from the skills brought to the town by many Flemish settlers, who were granted the right to settle by letters patent from Elizabeth I, dated 6 July 1561.
+Sandwich was a key town in the early history of the Huguenots in Kent.
+The town gained significantly from the skills brought to the town by many Flemish settlers, who were granted the right to settle by letters patent from Elizabeth I, dated 6 July 1561.
 Sandwich was the only town in England that housed more so-called "strangers" than native Englishmen in the 16th century.
 Historian Marcel Backhouse estimated there were at least 2,400 Flemish and 500 Walloon exiles living in Sandwich at the time.
 These settlers brought with them techniques of market gardening, and were responsible for growing the first English celery, which was already - and still is - very popular in Flanders.
 Elizabeth I granted 25 Flemish families permission to live in Sandwich, and St Peter became the "Stranger's Church" in 1564 when the plague came to the town, in an effort to halt the spread of the disease.
 The 1661 tower collapse was repaired by the Flemish community, and the distinctive tower reflects their work.
 The Huguenot refugees also brought over Flemish architectural techniques, that are now as much a part of Kent as the thatched cottage.
 One can still see the difference between the English (lower section) and Flemish (upper section) of the tower.
 In addition techniques of silk manufacture were imported, enhancing the Kent cloth industry.

 The coat of arms of Sandwich is blazoned Per pale Gules and Azure three demi-Lions passant guardant in pale Or conjoined with as many sterns of demi-Ships Argent; see photo.
 It is one of the earliest heraldic examples of dimidiation, an early method of combining two different coats of arms: in this case the Royal Arms of England (1198–1340), Gules three lions passant guardant Or langued and armed Azure, and the Arms of the Cinque Ports, Azure three ships Or.
 The title Earl of Sandwich was created in 1660 for the prominent naval commander Admiral Sir Edward Montagu (1625–72).

 In 1759, Thomas Paine (1737–1809) had his home and shop in a house at 20 New Street.
 The house is now marked with a plaque and is a listed building.

 In 1912 Sir Edwin Lutyens (1869–1944) built The Salutation in Queen Anne style.
 The gardens were laid out by Gertrude Jekyll.
 In World War I, Sandwich was important as a transit location for troops heading to Ypres.